 Position Papers

-Eastern Arc represents the collective regional research aspirations of the universities of East Anglia, Essex and Kent.
-As such, it lobbies on behalf of the three universities and other stakeholders in the East and Southeast of England, and champions the interests of all within our region.
+Eastern Arc represents the collective regional research aspirations of the universities of East Anglia, Essex, Kent and Sussex.
+As such, it lobbies on behalf of the four universities and other stakeholders in the East and Southeast of England, and champions the interests of all within our region.

 As part of this, we engage with policymakers, politicians and others as they develop strategies and policies that affect our region.
 This includes responding to consultations and setting out our position on current key issues.